 Ohio Paternity Law: Establishing Legal Fatherhood

-A presumption of paternity is created if father is married to mother.
-However, a man must establish paternity of his child if he is not married to mother at the time of the child’s birth.
+A presumption of paternity is created if the father is married to the mother.
+However, a man must establish paternity of his child if he is not married to the mother at the time of the child’s birth.
 To establish paternity means to establish legal fatherhood.
-Establishing paternity does not mean that a father has any legal or custodial rights though.
+Establishing paternity does not mean that a father has any legal or custodial rights, though.
 You must petition the Court to establish your legal and physical custodial rights.
+Our firm serves clients throughout Franklin County, Ohio.

-To speak with an experienced paternity lawyer, contact us online or give us a call at (614) 426-8720 today.
+To speak with an experienced Columbus, OH paternity lawyer, contact us online or give us a call at (614) 426-8720 today.

 Establishing Paternity in Ohio: Your Options

 - Both parents can sign an Acknowledgment of Paternity Affidavit to establish paternity.
-This is super easy and often completed at the hospital at the child’s birth.
-If this is not completed at the hospital the parents, afterwards, can complete the affidavit at the local registrar/health department or county child support enforcement agency.
+This is straightforward and often completed at the hospital at the child’s birth.
+If this is not completed at the hospital, the parents can later complete the affidavit at the local registrar/health department or county child support enforcement agency.

-What happens if you established paternity by affidavit or by presumption because you are married to mother, and later learn you are not the father?
+What happens if you establish paternity by affidavit or by presumption because you are married to the mother, and later learn you are not the father?
 This actually happens at times for various reasons and can bring about very strong emotions.
-Depending on the circumstances, these situations proceed in numerous ways, however genetic testing is often the starting point.
+Depending on the circumstances, these situations proceed in numerous ways; genetic testing is often the starting point.

 Understanding Paternity in Columbus, Ohio: Local Resources and Support